NFL Power Rankings: Cowboys looked great vs. Giants, but are they Super Bowl great?

 16. Seattle Seahawks (0-1, LW: 11)

-There were a few big disappointments in Week 1, but don't forget Seattle on that list.
+There were a few big disappointments in Week 1, and Seattle put up one of them.
 That was a miserable performance in a loss to the Rams.
 Losing both offensive tackles was certainly a factor, as Abraham Lucas and Charles Cross both left the game in the second half.
 But Seattle was so bad that they're on notice going forward.
 Maybe last season really was a fluke.

 15. New England Patriots (0-1, LW: 20)